Kshana Kshanam

-Kshana Kshanam is a 1991 Indian Telugu-language road comedy heist film written and directed by Ram Gopal Varma.
+Kshana Kshanam is a 1991 Indian Telugu-language road thriller film written and directed by Ram Gopal Varma.
 The film stars Venkatesh, Sridevi, Paresh Rawal, and Rami Reddy.
 The plot follows Satya (Sridevi), a young woman who is hounded by a gang of robbers headed by Nayyar (Rawal) and the police.
 With the help of a pickpocket, Chandu (Venkatesh), she escapes into the forests.

 Varma introduced road and film noir to the Indian screen with Kshana Kshanam.
 Varma experimented with close-to-life performances by the lead actors, which brought a rather fictional storyline a sense of authenticity at a time when the industry was being filled with unnecessary commercial fillers.

 Featured at the Ann Arbor Film Festival, and the Fribourg Festival, it went on to gather a cult following.
 It won five state Nandi Awards, including Best Direction, Best Screenplay, and a Filmfare Award for Best Actress – Telugu to Sridevi.
-Varma later adapted Kshana Kshanam in Hindi as Daud, and produced road films such as Thiruda Thiruda, Anaganaga Oka Roju and Road.
+Varma later remade Kshana Kshanam in Hindi as Daud, and produced road films such as Thiruda Thiruda, Anaganaga Oka Roju and Road.